The $project

 in mongo shell

-To view the aggregation query’s in mongo shell code, click on Query Code and choose mongo shell from the dropdown.
+To view the aggregation queries in mongo shell code, click on Query Code.

-You can then run this query directly in IntelliShell by clicking on the Open in IntelliShell button.
+You can then open this query directly in IntelliShell by clicking on the Open in IntelliShell button.

 Alternatively, you can paste the following query in IntelliShell, which should get you the same results: